 This handbook is to be used in conjunction with information provided by the Virginia Tech Graduate School and Graduate Catalog.
 It is the responsibility of each student enrolled in the program to read, understand, and follow the policies and procedures in this handbook, as well as those issued by the HNFE Department and Graduate School at Virginia Tech.
-Questions regarding this document or anything on the Graduate School website should be addressed to the M.S. in Nutrition and Dietetics Program Director or the HNFE Graduate Program Director.
+Questions regarding this document or anything on the Graduate School website should be addressed to the MSND Program Director or the HNFE Graduate Program Director.

-Students should also frequently reference the M.S. in Nutrition and Dietetics Canvas Site, in particular, the Resources and Forms folder.
+Students should also frequently reference the MSND Program Canvas Site, in particular, the Resources and Forms folder.
 The online version of this handbook is located on the program Canvas site and is the most current version.